rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

   There is a risk that the project might fall behind schedule.
 To mitigate this, I should work as much as possible when I have time.
 I should also ask for guidance     from the teacher and classmates.

 - **Overwork**:
-  As this project is undertaken entirely solo, there’s no possibility to divide the workload, which raises the chance of overworking.
+  As this project is undertaken entirely solo, there is no possibility to divide the workload, which raises the chance of overworking.
 To avoid burnout, it is crucial to set firm boundaries between professional responsibilities and personal time, so I can maintain a balance of healthy lifestyle.

 - **Technical issues**:
   Since this project uses a full-stack setup (Node.js, SQLite, React), there is a possibility to encounter bugs or limitations, especially when dealing with